 The brothers took turns in the kitchen and dining room and had one aim: to achieve a worldwide reputation for the quality of their cuisine and service.
 Serving a small and selective menu, with top-quality produce, they soon won fans, including Queen Elizabeth the Queen Mother.
 In 1974, Le Gavroche then became the first restaurant in Britain to win a Michelin star.
 The second came in 1977 and the third in 1982 – it was the first restaurant in Britain to hold the accolade.
 The brothers opened The Waterside Inn in 1972, which won three Michelin stars in 1985.

 In 1988, Albert’s son Michel Roux Jr joined Albert at Le Gavroche, taking the helm as Executive Chef in 1991 while Albert continued to develop his consultancy.
 For the Chez Roux Consultancy, Albert has used his lifetime work as a restauranteur, hotelier, retailer and whole-sale food manufacturer to help other reputable establishments in their aim to achieve the same high standards.
 The business has grown consistently and organically since the mid-1980s.

 Among his many awards and accolades, Albert Roux was awarded an OBE in 2002, and the Chevalier de la Legion d’Honneur in 2005.

-Albert was a judge and co-chairman on the Roux Scholarship until 2016, when he and brother Michel handed the reins to their sons Michel Roux Jr and Alain Roux who took over chairmen.
-Since then he has supported the Roux Scholarship as Patron.
+Albert was a judge and co-chairman on the Roux Scholarship until 2016, when he and brother Michel handed the reins to their sons Michel Roux Jr and Alain Roux who took over chairmen, after which he supported the Roux Scholarship as Patron.
 Albert sadly passed away on the 4th January 2021.